immem-hackathon-2025/Metagenomics_for_beginners/before_you_start_vg.md

 -	Data sharing (SRA/ENA submission, naming conventions, README files).
 -	Contingency planning (what if yields are low, host DNA dominates, or contamination is high?).

-**Quality control and trimming**
-Before you start asking “what’s in my sample?”, it is essential to check the quality of your raw sequencing data.
-Sequencing machines produce large volumes of reads, but not all of them are equally reliable.
-Poor-quality bases, adapter sequences, artifacts and primers can introduce false positives or reduce sensitivity if not handled properly.

-**First check: raw read quality**
-Tools like FastQC or fastp provide an overview of your sequencing run.
-Typical things to look at include:
--	Per-base quality scores: usually high at the beginning of reads but declining towards the end.
--	Adapter content: leftover sequences from library preparation that should be removed.
--	GC content: unusually skewed profiles may indicate contamination.
--	Overrepresented sequences: can reveal primers, adapters, or strong contaminants.
-Running MultiQC afterwards is a convenient way to aggregate FastQC reports across all your samples.

-**Trimming and filtering**

-Once you know the quality profile, you can trim or filter reads.
-The goal is to keep as much useful data as possible while discarding unreliable bases.
-Common steps include:
--	Adapter removal: to prevent spurious matches in downstream analysis.
--	Quality trimming: removing low-quality bases from read ends (e.g., Q < 20).
--	Length filtering: discarding very short reads after trimming, since they rarely classify reliably.
--	Poly-G/poly-A tail removal: especially relevant for Illumina NovaSeq and Nanopore reads.
-Popular tools here include Trim Galore, Trimmomatic, and fastp (which combines QC reporting and trimming in one step).

-**Why it matters**
-Skipping QC and trimming can result in misleading outcomes.
-For example, adapters may artificially inflate the number of “unclassified” reads, and low-quality bases can cause false alignments in k-mer or protein searches.
-Trimming improves mapping rates, taxonomic assignment and assembly quality.